Taming the Unicorn

 The harrow speaks of increased usefulness.
 When a person follows God, instead of their energy being scattered and squandered in bedroom romps, it gets harnessed and invested in a wider range of useful and fruitful ministry that yields eternal rewards.

-When we are harnessed to God, the Holy Spirit can keep us from becoming impressed with ourselves when others find us attractive (or say they do), or from seducing someone who catches our fancy.
-God will help us maintain our focus on Yehoshua.
+When we submit to being harnessed by God, the Holy Spirit can keep us from becoming impressed with ourselves when others find us attractive (or say they do), or from seducing someone who catches our fancy.
+God will help us maintain our focus on Yeshua.
 Our commitment to God serves as blinkers that prevent us from being distracted.

 Job 39:11 asks, "Will you trust him (the unicorn) because his strength is great?"
 A popular song moans about the unfairness of the crooner's passion being considered unsuitable, due to her not being married to her love interest.
 Maybe he was married to someone else.
 The song maintains that if it feels right, it must be right.